 - Serve and wait to cool before eating.

-Your friends and family will love this authentic porridge recipe.
-Feel free to add in different flavourings to suit your own tastes.
+Feel free to add in different flavorings to suit your own tastes.